jaanga/jaanga.github.io/cookbook-html/templates/bloder/readme.md

 * Write header and footer in Showdown?
 * Add links to blog tags
+	* Needs moving parsing of location hash to bloder.js
+	* Can then handle
+		* Individual posts
+		* Tags
+		* Dates?
+More?
 * Enable multiple tags in post titles
+	* Separate by ampersands?
+Hash marks?
 * Load Showdown from Bloder
 	* Or will this slow things down
 	* Note: Showdown has frequent updates